rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 #### Outline

-* 1-5
+* 1-5 the judgment of Jerusalem
-* 6-12
+* 6-12 Immanuel, God with us
-* 13 Babylon, overthrown by God
+* 13 fall of Babylon
-* 14 Restoration of Israel, Song of contempt against the king of Babylon (Satan in the pit), God will strike down Assyria, Philistia,
+* 14 Restoration of Israel, Song of contempt against the king of Babylon (Satan in the pit), God will strike down the nations (Assyria, Philistia, etc)
 * 15-16 Destruction of Moab
-* 17 Damascus,
+* 17 Damascus
-* 18 Cush, ... harvast, and then gifts will be brought to the Lord of Hosts ...
+* 18 Cush, harvast, and then gifts will be brought to the Lord of Hosts
 * 19 Egypt, delivered into harsh hands
 * 20 Isaiah naked and barefoot, as an omen against Egypt and Cush
 * 21 watchman, fall of Babylon, Edom, Arabia
 * 22 Shebna
 * 23 Tyre
-* 24 Judgment of earth, end times
+* 24 judgment of the earth, end times
 * 25 praise God
 * 26 song of salvation
-* 27 slay leviathan, final days of judgment
+* 27 slay Leviathan, final days of judgment
-* 28 Ephraim,
+* 28 Ephraim
-* 29 Ariel,
+* 29 Ariel
-* 30 redemption,
+* 30 Egypt's help is in vain, judgment to the rebellious, yet God will be gracious
 * 31 do not rely on Egypt, but only on the Lord who brought you out of Egypt
-* 32-33 fall of satan, exalt the Lord, consuming fire, final judgment, Zion forgiven
+* 32-33 fall of Satan, exalt the Lord, consuming fire, final judgment, Zion forgiven

 ----

-break in Great Isaiah Scroll
+break in the Great Isaiah Scroll

 ----

-* 34-35 ...judgment and redemption of the nations
+* 34-35 judgment and redemption of the nations
-* 36-39 retelling of Hezekaiah and the fall and redemption of Judea to Assyria and prophecied Babylonian exile, 2 Kings 18-20 and 2 Chronicles 29-32.
+* 36-39 retelling of Hezekaiah and the fall and redemption of Judea to Assyria and prophecied Babylonian exile (2 Kings 18-20 and 2 Chronicles 29-32).
 Israel given to the curse, yet what can be done?
-* 40-44 comfort..
+* 40-43 the Lord gives comfort, foretelling of John the Baptist; the Lord and your Redeemer is coming and will be a light to the gentiles, I (the Lord God) am He (the Servant and Redeemer).
-* 45 Cyrus the annointed (2 Chronicles 36:22-23), ruin Babylon, second temple shall be built...
-Dead idols vs Living God, Fall of Babylon
+* 44 God's blessing on Israel, a new temple shall be built
-* 46 Salvation must be from God, for who else can save?
+* 45-46 Cyrus the annointed (2 Chronicles 36:22-23), ruin Babylon, second temple shall be built, Dead idols vs Living God
-* 47 Warning to Babylon
+* 47 Humiliation of Babylon
-* 48 the pre-incarnate Logos reveals His plans for redemption of mam, for His own sake!
-And the trinity is revealed!!
+* 48 the pre-incarnate Logos reveals His plans for redemption of mam, for His own sake, And the trinity is revealed!
-* 49
+* 49 Servant will be the light to the gentiles
-* 50-55 Servant of the Lord, who is the incarnate Logos, the word of God, speaking to Isaiah as the Lord God, the pre-incarnate Logos.
+* 50-55 Servant of the Lord, who is the incarnate Logos, the word of God, speaking to Isaiah as the Lord God, the pre-incarnate Logos
-* 56 Salvation for the gentiles.
+* 56 Salvation for the gentiles
-* 57 Metciful men are taken away from evil.
-Righteous by works suffer without hope.
-Your idols will fall.
-Fear only the Lord.
-Trust only in the Lord.
+* 57 Merciful men are taken away from evil; Righteous by works suffer without hope; Your idols will fall; Fear only the Lord; Trust only in the Lord
-* 58 Fasting that pleases God.
-Keep the Sabath, delight the Lord.
+* 58 Fasting that pleases God; Keep the Sabath; Delight the Lord
-* 59
+* 59 our sins have hidden His face, yet His Spirit is upon us, and the Redeemer will come
-* 60 The kingdom shall be salvation and praise to all.
+* 60 the kingdom shall be salvation and praise to all
-* 61 Everlasting covenant... righteousness and praise before all nations.
+* 61 everlasting covenant; righteousness and praise before all nations
-* 62
+* 62 assurance of salvation
-* 63 Day of vengeance is at hand...
+* 63 the day of vengeance is at hand
-* 64 that you would end the heavens and come down...
+* 64 that you would rend the heavens and come down
-* 65 God's grace and His judgment...
+* 65 God's grace and His judgment
-* 66
+* 66 the new heavens and the new earth